jackcooperusesvim/Data-Analysis-Portfolio/README.md

 # Data-Analysis-Portfolio
-Links to all my completed and ongoing projects, as well as some information about myself and my favorite tools and pieces of my workflow.
+Links to all my completed and in-progress projects, as well as some information about my favorite tools and pieces of my workflow.
-## Favorite Tools
-## Complete
+## Complete Projects
 ### [MonkeyType Analysis](https://github.com/jackcooperusesvim/monkeytype-analysis)
 #### Tools Used
   - Python (Libraries and tools)